MidasS/udacity/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `PROJECT1_Navigation.ipynb` to get started with training your own agent!

 ## More Information